abdulsuhail/web-test/README.md

 echo "NGROK_PUBLIC_URL => [ $NGROK_PUBLIC_URL ]"

 ```
-Below is a full example of yml.
+Below is a full example of yml file.
 ```yml
 on: [pull_request]